PoliInformatics: A big data approach to government transparency and understanding

-Civic engagement is a public good.
 Broad participation by informed citizens should lead to better public policy.
 But that doesn’t mean it is going to happen.
-Cognitively, people are inclined to engage in limited search, gravitate towards simplistic understandings of complex issues (dimension reduction), and are drawn to understandings consistent … Continue reading →
+Cognitively, people are inclined toward confirmation bias (looking for evidence that confirms what they already believe) and towards simple explanations of complex issues (dimension reduction).
+A central goal of this … Continue reading →

 Visualizing Lawmaking: The End of School House Rock?

 Most of us learned (in school or by watching School House Rock) that members of Congress dream up solutions to problems in society, introduce them as bills and then struggle to advance those bills through a maze of procedural hurdles to become law.
 Of course, this civics portrayal of lawmaking … Continue reading →